-- Do students feel comfortable turning to individuals in their network for help? - Are individuals in students' networks stepping in to offer support or to broker access to new opportunities? - Do students feel they belong in a school, program, or workplace setting? - Are relationships forged in the course of a program poised to outlast the program?
+- Do students feel comfortable turning to individuals in their network for help? - Are individuals in students' networks stepping in to offer support or to broker access to new opportunities? - Do students feel they belong in a school, program, or workplace setting? - What particular resources-such as support, advice, information, introductions, or referrals-are students gaining access to through their networks? - Are relationships forged in the course of a program poised to outlast the program?

-- Degree of trust in relationships - Degree of adult or mentor's attunement with student's needs - Belief that the adult or mentor values the young person's preferences and interests - Level of satisfaction with the relationship - Presence of adult or mentor behaviors geared toward healthy development - Presence of adult or mentor behaviors aligned with the young person's personal, academic, or professional goals - Amount of time voluntarily invested outside of formal programming in the relationship
+- Degree of trust in relationships - Degree of adult or mentor's attunement with student's needs26 - Belief that the adult or mentor values the young person's preferences and interests - Level of satisfaction with the relationship - Presence of adult or mentor behaviors geared toward healthy development - Presence of adult or mentor behaviors aligned with the young person's personal, academic, or professional goals - Amount of time voluntarily invested outside of formal programming in the relationship - Specific resources accessed through programmatic relationships, aligned to students' goals